auser/poolparty/README.txt

 PoolParty is easily configuration.
 In fact, it makes little assumptions about your development environment and allows several options on how to begin configuring the cloud.

+== WHAT NEXT:
+* PoolParty::Resources - learn how to use resources in your <tt>clouds.rb</tt>

+== FEATURES/PROBLEMS:

+* Written in Ruby and Erlang
+* Written from the ground up to be extensible with plugins
+* Easy git-style commands to communicate with your clouds
+* Much much more

 == REQUIREMENTS: